Reviews You Can Rely On

 We're evaluating how fun the ski is to use in this metric.
 This metric can certainly be a bit subjective from one tester to another and across skier types as well, depending on your ability level, height and weight, and preferences for turn shape and size.
 Playfulness can also be a fairly simple measurement — do you have fun on this ski?
 Are you looking forward to taking them on the hill and playing around on them — riding switch, maybe, or jumping off small features?

-all mountain skis womens - the blizzard sheeva 9 wins top marks in this metric for its...
+all mountain skis womens - the blizzard sheeva 9 is near the top of our charts in this metric...

-The Blizzard Sheeva 9 wins top marks in this metric for its liveliness, agility, and rebound.
+The Blizzard Sheeva 9 is near the top of our charts in this metric due to its liveliness, agility, and rebound.

 Credit: Marc Rotse

-Some skis, such as the Rossignol Black Ops 98, just felt like dead boards under our feet and didn't make us feel much joy while skiing them.
+Other skis, such as the Rossignol Black Ops 98, just felt like dead boards under our feet and didn't make us feel much joy while skiing them.
 This outcome was particularly disappointing in the case of the Rossi, as the discontinued Rossignol Soul 7 HD W was one of the most responsive and playful skis we've ever tested.
-Others, like the Blizzard Black Pearl 88, were reliable and strong but didn't have the spring to their step to make us truly gleeful.

 all mountain skis womens - the black crows captis birdie loved to pop into the air, and our...